About Us

 MentalCare Connect Co Ltd

-At the end of the financial year of 31 March 2023, the number of employees is 221, accounting over 70% of the employees being from the disadvantaged group.
-The number of trainees gaining experience in the Company in the year is 143.
-As of 31 March 2023, there are 35 shops and social enterprise projects under the Company, including two new contracts in the past one year.
-While the Company will maintain its commitment to the provision of business outlets and services to patients, relatives, staff and customers inside the hospitals, it is understood that the Company will look for continuing relationship with them beyond the hospital.
-MentalCare Connect will also look for suitable opportunities in expanding its shops outside of the hospitals.
-It will continue the joint efforts with other social enterprises in the promotion of social responsibilities and support of the disadvantaged persons.
+Thanks to the continual financial support by the Government and the dedication and hard work of the staff of the Company.
+I am pleased to share with you the strong performance of the Company over the past year.
+The gross income of the Company is $188 million Hong Kong dollars representing a 9.9% increase over the preceding year and a net profit before tax of about $1.56 million dollars.
+At the end of the financial year ending on 31 March 2024 the number of employee is 220 with over 70% of the employees being from the disabled and disadvantaged group.
+The number of placement attendances provided to disabled persons for gaining experience in the year is 259.
+As of 31 March 2024 there are 35 shops and projects under the Company including 1 new shop and 7 re-new projects in the past one year.
+The Company has maintained its commitment to the provision of business outlets and services to patients, relatives, staff and customers inside the public hospitals.
+The Company will look forward to suitable opportunities in expanding its shops outside of the hospitals.

 Mr. Chung Wai Shing